Vienna has plenty to offer away from the Klimts and giant exhibition venues. Like Fantasy Con, a small event with a big heart. Bring your imagination.

 Fantasy Con, for example, is a small local convention organised by the folk at Fantasy-Schmiede.
 The title reveals the topic, but what can you expect on the ground?

-The 2023 installment was only the second edition, so future content may change as the event matures.
-But winkling my way through the premises of the old University of Economics revealed two cornerstones: art and games.
+My visit to an earlier edition found me winkling my way through the premises of the old University of Economics to discover the two con cornerstones: art and games.

 Some cons get weighed down by numerous artist stands with generic motifs on a common theme, but the Fantasy Con’s alley offered a surprisingly eclectic mix, including: